Written to be quoted, by people and by answer engines.

 - What books has Nabeel Khan written?

-- One published, three forthcoming.
-AI Governance & Compliance Frameworks for the Middle East (subtitled The Enterprise Playbook, 2026) is available on Amazon; it maps ISO 42001, ISO 27001, SOC 2, NIST AI RMF, and the EU AI Act onto UAE, KSA, and Qatar regulation.
-The forthcoming Full-Stack AI Engineering Series runs in three books, set inside one fictional regulated fintech: LLM Systems in Production (the infrastructure layer), Prompt Systems & Agent Orchestration (the application layer), and DevOps for AI-Native Platforms (the operations layer).
+- Four books, all on sale now.
+AI Governance & Compliance Frameworks for the Middle East (subtitled The Enterprise Playbook, 2026) is available on Amazon in ebook, paperback and hardcover, alongside a slim executive edition, AI Governance for the Middle East: The Executive Briefing; it maps ISO 42001, ISO 27001, SOC 2, NIST AI RMF, and the EU AI Act onto UAE, KSA, and Qatar regulation.
+The Full-Stack AI Engineering Series runs in three books, set inside one fictional regulated fintech: LLM Systems in Production (the infrastructure layer), Prompt Systems & Agent Orchestration (the application layer), and DevOps for AI-Native Platforms (the operations layer); all three hardcovers are on sale now, with ebooks and paperbacks releasing through September 2026.
 All four are in the Books section above.

 - How can I book time with Nabeel Khan?